India–United Kingdom relations

 Indian Prime Minister Narendra Modi with British Prime Minister Keir Starmer in Mumbai, October 2025.

 India–United Kingdom relations, also known as Indian–British relations or Indo–British relations, are the international relations between the Republic of India and the United Kingdom of Great Britain and Northern Ireland.
 India has a high commission in London (India House) and consulates-general in Belfast, Birmingham, Edinburgh and in Manchester.
 The United Kingdom has a high commission in New Delhi and six deputy high commissions in Mumbai, Ahmedabad, Chennai, Bangalore, Hyderabad and Kolkata.
 Both countries are in the Commonwealth of Nations.
 The United Kingdom has an Indian diaspora of over 1.5 million.

 History

 Pre history and Early historical references

-Anglo Saxon Chronicles for 883 AD make reference to King Alfred of Wessex sending alms to St Thomas shrine in India.
+The Anglo-Saxon Chronicle for 883 AD make reference to King Alfred of Wessex sending alms to St Thomas shrine in India.